FIL-Builders/onramp-contracts/README.md

 The data onramp project port Filecoin storage capacity to any other blockchain using smart contracts.
 To achieve this cross-chain storage solution, we need to deploy a set of contracts on Filecoin and any other L1/L2 source chain.

 Overal, contracts should be deployed on the source chain and Filecoin are listed as below.
-- Source Chain
-    - OnRampContract from `Onramp.sol`
-    - AxelarBridge from `Oracle.sol`
 - Filecoin
     - DealClientAxl from `Prover-Axelar.sol`
+    - OnRampContract from `Onramp.sol`
+    - ForwardingProofMockBridge from `Oracle.sol`

 We will use hardhat to deploy contracts on both Filecoin & Linea.
 1. clone this repo & install all dependencies